Dermal Fillers

 Patient Evaluation

 A careful medical history is done during the patient consultation.
 You will be asked about a history of herpes simples (cold sores), pregnancy and breastfeeding, keloids and the presence of any autoimmune disorders such as lupus.
-Any allergy to lidnocaine will exclude you from this treatment as most of the dermal fillers are premixed with this local anaesthetic agent.
+Any allergy to lidnocaine will exclude you from this treatment as most of the facial volumising treatments are premixed with this local anaesthetic agent.

 Medications that can increase the risk of bruising include multivitamins, fish oil, vitamin E, blood thinners, aspirin, nonsteroidal anti-inflammatory drugs and Gingko biloba.
 If you are on any of these medications it is advisable that they are ceased at least 14 days before treatment.
 Alcohol should be avoided at least 48 hours before treatment as it can increase the risk of bruising.

-If you have a past history of a dermal filler we will document this in your medical notes which will include when, where was the filler placed and if you were satisfied with the results.
+If you have a past history of a facial volumising treatment we will document this in your medical notes which will include when, where was the treatment placed and if you were satisfied with the results.

 Pre-treatment photographs